 The Fastest Lap

 A comparison to the hot lap in the race would be the fastest lap.
 This is sometimes just performed by any driver that happens to go round the track in the shortest amount of time, but it is also sometimes targeted by teams strategically.
-In F1, there is a bonus championship point available for the driver that clocks the fastest lap, provided they finish in the top ten of the races.
+In F1, there is a bonus championship point available for the driver that clocks the fastest lap, provided they finish the race in the top ten.

 There are also bonus points in other motorsports as well for the fastest lap.
 If a driver is going to win the race by a significant margin, they might pit towards the end for fresh tires in order to try for the fastest lap as well as the win.
 Other drivers in lower positions might try to do this as well, as it can be vital in the championship standings to pick up an extra point if they can.